grantjenks/python-diskcache/docs/tutorial.rst

 cross-thread and cross-process communication. :class:`Deque <diskcache.Deque>`
 objects are also useful in scenarios where contents should remain persistent or limitations prohibit holding all items in memory at the same time.
-The deque uses a fixed amout of memory regardless of the size or number of items stored inside it.
+The deque uses a fixed amount of memory regardless of the size or number of items stored inside it.

 Index